FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 ## Project management

-- Scrum board after at the end of the Sprint Planning:
+- Scrum board after at the end of the Sprint 1 Planning:

 ![img](READMEresources/sprintplanning1.png)

+- Scrum board after Sprint 1:

+- Notes on the Sprint Review:

+Feedback provided is recorded in the repository: notes on the delivered features and how the product backlog should be adapted.

+- Notes on the Sprint Retrospective:

+Team retrospectives have been done and registered in Github.
+Retrospective includes suggestions for improvement and a strategy (Verifiable Action Points).

+- Happiness Meter after Sprint 1:

+Teams provided feedback in the happiness meter.